scratchfoundation/scratch-link/Documentation/NetworkProtocol.md

 To this end, a particular socket connection may transition through several distinct states, each of which is described below.
 Each state supports a particular set of requests and notifications, and sending a request or notification not supported by the current state shall result in an error response and otherwise be ignored.
-For example, attempting to send data to a peripheral using a "send" request while the connection is in the "discovery" state is a non-fatal error.
+For example, attempting to read or write data from or to a peripheral while the connection is in the "discovery" state is an error.

 ### Initial State